ublue-os/website/docs/images/bazzite/waydroid.md

 !!! note
     This will delete all of your current Waydroid data!

-Enter `just reset-waydroid` if you run into any major issues.
+Enter `ujust reset-waydroid` if you run into any major issues.

 <hr>